 Are average faces attractive because they’re symmetric or are symmetric faces attractive because they look more average?
 Or is that averageness and symmetry function independently to make a face look attractive?

 All these possibilities are valid.
 When researchers tried to eliminate the factor of facial symmetry by showing participants profile views (side views) of female faces, they found that the average face was still rated as most attractive.
 However, on displaying full-face views, the effect was significantly stronger.4

 Presumably, averageness and symmetry work together to produce a stronger effect.
 This means that the face which is not only symmetrical but also closer to average will be perceived to be highly attractive.

 Masculinity/femininity of faces is a stronger factor in determining facial attractiveness than averageness.
 More masculine faces and more feminine faces are more attractive than average faces.5

 After all, the ultimate goal, more often than not, of finding a face attractive is reproduction.
 So sexual selection should favor those facial features in one sex that members of the opposite sex typically find attractive.
 It predicts that men will find feminine-looking faces attractive in women while women will find masculine-looking faces attractive in men.

-Masculine facial features include low eyebrows, narrow eyes, and a strong jaw-line.
-Feminine facial features include higher eyebrows, large eyes, small nose and small chin.
+Masculine facial features include low eyebrows, narrow eyes, and a strong jawline.
+Feminine facial features include higher eyebrows, large eyes, a small nose, and a small chin.